CalebC44/github-portfolio/index.md

 I have  experience in:
 - Penetration testing, system hardening, and sytem confirgations.
 - Programming in Python, C, PowerShell, and C#
-- Linux administration (Ubuntu, Rocky Linux)
+- Linux administration (Ubuntu, Kali Linux)
 - Building and automating secure systems

 ---